trifle-io/trifle-io/docs/trifle-stats/drivers/postgres.md

 # Postgres

 Postgres driver uses `pg` client gem to talk to database.
-It uses `INSERT` with `ONCONFLICT` resolution and regular `SELECT` for interacting with database.
+It uses `INSERT` with `ON CONFLICT` resolution and regular `SELECT` to interact with database.

 ## Configuration

-You can configure driver directly using `pg` gem;
+You can configure driver directly using `pg` gem.

 ```ruby
 require 'pg'